Home > Articles > If Everything’s Important, Nothing’s Important

 A few weeks ago, I dove into a late-night website edit that turned into a full-blown CSS spiral.
 Fueled by caffeine and curiosity, I was determined to make the UI just a bit cleaner, the buttons a bit snappier, the text just so.
 I opened up ChatGPT and started asking for help—what’s the right way to override this theme’s stubborn button padding?
 How do I force a hover state on a pre-styled container?

-Again and again, AI gave me the same suggestion: add !important
+Again and again, AI gave me the same suggestion: add !important.

 And so I did.

-, each one shouting over the last.
+I added it to margins, to background colors, to font sizes and transitions.
+My codebase—if you can even call it that—quickly became littered with declarations of !important, each one shouting over the last.
 And you know what?
 It worked.
 Sort of.
 Things started looking the way I wanted.
 Until, of course, I forgot which declarations were controlling what, and why.
 When I came back to tweak something else, nothing behaved predictably.
 It was chaos wrapped in enthusiasm, wrapped in late-night trial and error.

 That’s when it hit me: I wasn’t just overriding CSS defaults.
 I was overriding my own future ability to collaborate with anyone else—or even with myself a few weeks down the line.